-BEST EUROPEAN LEAGUE OF LEGENDS PLAYERS
+BEST EUROPEAN LoL PLAYERS

 We will start our chart of top LoL pro players in Europe region.
 Meanwhile we recommend your to order a boost from our elo boost pros.